There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Ramón Mercader was picked from the frontlines of the Spanish Civil War by the Soviets to murder Leon Trotsky, the great intellectual leader of the Bolshevik Revolution, exiled in the 1920s for opposing Joseph Stalin.
 While he is training for the task, he adopts a new identity and lives a lush life in Paris befriending famous artists, like Frida Khalo.
 He is ordered to seduce a left-leaning Jewish woman to get at Trotsky, but falls in love with her instead.

 Evie Fuller is approaching her thirtieth birthday and is fed up with her life in London.
 Soon she heads to Madrid at the offer of a free month of language lessons, the perfect escape route.
 She blossoms from being a shy English girl under the Spanish sun and learns the hardest part about moving abroad is deciding to go home.
+If you want a book about moving to Spain or living in Spain, this is a good choice.

 Adam Gordon is a brilliant, unreliable, young American Poet on a prestigious fellowship in Madrid struggling to establish his sense of self and relationship to art.
 Instead of following the dictate of his fellowship, his research becomes a meditation on the possibility of the genuine in the arts and beyond.